mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 ObjectIds are stored in MongoDB as a binary object we normally store in its raw form using pymongo.
-Users should be aware that a human readable for can be obtain in python by using the str attribute of ObjectId class.  (i.e. if :code:`myid` is an ObjectId loaded from MongoDB, the readable form is :code:`myid.str`) For more on ObjectIds the following site is a good introduction_.
+Users should be aware that a human readable form can be obtain in python by using the str attribute of ObjectId class.  (i.e. if :code:`myid` is an ObjectId loaded from MongoDB, the readable form is :code:`myid.str`) For more on ObjectIds the following site is a good introduction_.